Trump, potential VP pick and former actress swarm Iowa ahead of caucuses

 The approach from Trump differs from 2016, when a weak campaign ground game resulted in a second place finish behind Texas Sen. Ted Cruz, though Trump led polls going into the caucuses that year.
 Trump went on to win the GOP nomination and presidency, but aides are determined to not let a loss like that happen again.

-"President Trump has instructed us to ensure that we're not taking anything for granted and to run as if we're one point behind, even though we are thirty points ahead," Miller said.
+"President Trump has instructed us to ensure that we're not taking anything for granted and to run as if we're one point behind, even though we are 30 points ahead," Miller said.

 The latest CBS News poll shows Trump with a comfortable lead and indicates he is the only candidate being actively considered by a majority of likely caucus-goers, with 58% of voters saying they will choose the former president over his GOP rivals.